Best Cheap Health Insurance in South Carolina (2026)

 Silver plans will pay 73% to 94% of your medical costs if you have a low income.

-Silver health plans are eligible for extra discounts, called cost-sharing reductions, that help pay for the costs you're responsible for when you visit the doctor.
+Silver health plans are eligible for extra discounts called cost-sharing reductions, which help pay for the costs you're responsible for when you visit the doctor.
 This includes your deductible, copays and coinsurance.

 Medicaid: Free health insurance for qualifying South Carolinians